The capillary $L_p$-Minkowski problem: Capillary -surface area measure

 Recall we have the capillary area measure (the so-called wetting energy in \cite{Finn} or \cite[Eq.
 (1.2)]{MWW-AIM}) for the capillary convex body $\wh\S\in \K_{\theta}$ as where $dS_{\wh\S}$ is the surface area measure of $\wh\S\cap \RR^{n+1}_+$ and the superscript $c$ indicates the presence of the \textit{capillary} effect in our notation.
 By means of the inverse of the capillary Gauss map $\tilde{\nu}$, and under the assumption that $\wh\S\cap \RR^{n+1}_+=\S$ is smooth and strictly convex, then it is also equivalent to the following form:

-For $\varepsilon>0$, consider a smooth one-parameter family of capillary convex bodies: $K_\varepsilon\coloneqq K+_p\varepsilon L$, where $K,L\in \mathcal{K}^{\circ}_{\theta}$, then Thus, the first variation of the capillary area measure under Firey's $L_p$ perturbation in direction $L$ yields Hence, this motivates us to introduce the capillary $L_p$-surface area measure, which reflects a weighted projection of how one capillary convex body ($L$) deforms another ($K$), measured by the capillarity.
+For $\varepsilon>0$, consider a smooth one-parameter family of capillary convex bodies: $K_\varepsilon\coloneqq K+_p\varepsilon L$, where $K,L\in \mathcal{K}^{\circ}_{\theta}$, then Thus, the first variation of the volume under Firey's $L_p$ perturbation in direction $L$ yields Hence, this variational formula naturally motivates the introduction of a capillary $L_p$-surface area measure, which captures the weighted infinitesimal deformation of one capillary convex body $(L)$ by another $(K)$ under the influence of capillarity.

-\begin{defn}[Capillary $L_p$-surface area measure] For $p\geq 1$, and $\widehat{\S}\in \mathcal{K}_{\theta}^{\circ}$, we define and call it the capillary $L_p$-surface area measure of the capillary convex body $\wh\S$. \end{defn} If without confusion, we will omit the subscript indicating its associated capillary convex body and write $h_{\wh\S}, dS^c_{\wh\S}, dS^c_{\wh\S,p}$ simply as $h, dS^c, dS^c_p$, respectively.
+\begin{defn}[Capillary $L_p$-surface area measure] For $p\geq 1$, and $\widehat{\S}\in \mathcal{K}_{\theta}^{\circ}$, we define and call it the capillary $L_p$-surface area measure of the capillary convex body $\wh\S$. \end{defn} If without confusion, we will omit the subscript indicating its associated capillary convex body and write $h_{\wh\S}, dS_{\wh\S}, dS_{\wh\S,p}$ simply as $h, dS^c, dS^c_p$, respectively.
 Through the inverse capillary Gauss map $\tilde \nu$, it is easy to see that